Information that will help you better serve the Deaf or hard of hearing student –

 - DO let the interpreter know if you expect to use any special audio-visual equipment (including showing videotapes) at least one class session in advance, as the interpreter may need to prep for interpreting this media and will need access to seeing it and planning how best to interpret it prior to the next class.
 If you will be showing films, slides or videotapes, the interpreter may need to request an interpreter’s lamp and/or verify access to Closed Captions.

-- DO provide access to all links to video clips, YouTube videos, ITunes you and other audio media shown in class, attached to Blackboard or in other ways assigned to students as part of the instruction of the class by captioning them or providing a transcript.
+- DO provide access to all links to video clips, YouTube videos, ITunes U and other audio media shown in class, attached to Canvas or in other ways assigned to students as part of the instruction of the class by captioning them or providing a transcript.

 Changes to class schedule: